VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **There are over 100 styles of BluBlocker sunglasses available on the market**
+- ⚡ Daily fun fact: **The sport Lacrosse was initially played by Native American Indians.
+They played the sport to prepare for war**

 <h3 align="left">Connect with me:</h3>
 <p align="left">